School's Out (1930 film): Production notes

 A sequel to Teacher's Pet, School's Out was the second of six Our Gang shorts to feature June Marlowe as Miss Crabtree.
 This was also Bobby Young's first talkie short in Our Gang.
-When shown on television as part of King World's Little Rascals package from the 1970s on, School's Out was edited to remove racial humor and stereotypes relating to African-Americans.
+When shown on television as part of King World's The Little Rascals package beginning in the 1970s, School's Out was edited to remove racial humor and stereotypes relating to African-Americans.

-The kids lost their last teacher, Miss Magillicuddy, after she got married.
+The kids lost their last teacher, Miss Magillicuddy, when she got married.
 In the 1930s, female teachers were usually not allowed to continue their profession after marriage.

 School's Out is one of four sound Our Gang shorts that fell into the public domain after the copyright lapsed in the 1960s (the other three being Bear Shooters, Our Gang Follies of 1938 and Waldo's Last Stand).
 As such, these films frequently appear on inexpensive video and/or DVD compilations.